 Course fees cover: course materials (handouts, Stata do files and datasets to be used during the course), a temporary licence of Stata valid for 30 days from the beginning of the course.

 Individuals interested in attending the training course should contact TStat Training to ask for a registration form.
-The completed application should then be returned to TStat by the 10th of January 2022.
+The completed application must then be returned to TStat by the 6th March 2023.

 The course has been developed to offer an overview of the most commonly used methods for analysing, modelling and forecasting the dynamic behaviour of time series data, offering practical examples of empirical modelling using real-world data.